 - 20 Grapefruit Essential Oil Uses

 - Essential Oils to Wake You Up with a Smile

 - 20 Lemon Essential Oil Uses

 Want to learn more about how to use essential oils safely?
-Robert Tisserand (founder of the Tisserand Institute) and Rodney Young wrote Essential Oil Safety: A Guide for Health Care Professionals that address over 400 essential oils, how to use them safely, proper dilution guidelines (how much they need to be diluted for topical use) and more!
+Robert Tisserand (founder of the Tisserand Institute) and Rodney Young wrote Essential Oil Safety: A Guide for Health Care Professionals.
+It addresses over 400 essential oils, how to use them safely, proper dilution guidelines (how much they need to be diluted for topical use), and more!

 Subscribe to snag your FREE Printable!

 Subscribe to grab your FREE Homemade Cleaner Recipes Printable and receive our newsletter full of ways to have a cleaner, healthier home!